codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 ---
-title: "Global settings for pipelines"
+title: "Account-level settings for pipelines"
-description: "Configure settings for pipeline templates, YAML sources and build behavior for all pipelines in account"
+description: "Configure settings pipelines at the account-level"
 group: pipelines
 sub_group: configuration
 redirect_from: